yardsale8/stat489_book/_sources/IntroductionToPython/TransformingSimpleDataWithExpressions.txt

 ``//``.
 It always *truncates* its result down to the next smallest integer (to the left on the number line).

-.. activecode:: ch02_17
+.. ipython:: python
-    :nocanvas:

-    print(7 / 4)
+    7 / 4
-    print(7 // 4)
+    7 // 4
     minutes = 645
     hours = minutes // 60
-    print(hours)
+    hours

 Pay particular attention to the first two examples above.
 Notice that the result of floating point division is ``1.75`` but the result of the integer division is simply ``1``.
 Take care that you choose the correct flavor of the division operator.
 If you're working with expressions where you need floating point values, use the division operator ``/``.
 If you want an integer result, use ``//``.

 .. index:: modulus

 The **modulus operator**, sometimes also called the **remainder operator** or **integer remainder operator** works on integers (and integer expressions) and yields the remainder when the first operand is divided by the second.
 In Python, the modulus operator is a percent sign (``%``).
 The syntax is the same as for other operators.

-.. activecode:: ch02_18
+.. ipython:: python
-    :nocanvas:

     quotient = 7 // 3     # This is the integer division operator
-    print(quotient)
+    quotient
     remainder = 7 % 3
-    print(remainder)
+    remainder

 In the above example, 7 divided by 3 is 2 when we use integer division and there is a remainder of 1.

 The modulus operator turns out to be surprisingly useful.
 For example, you can check whether one number is divisible by another---if ``x % y`` is zero, then ``x`` is divisible by ``y``.
 Also, you can extract the right-most digit or digits from a number.
 For example, ``x % 10`` yields the right-most digit of ``x`` (in base 10).
 Similarly ``x % 100`` yields the last two digits.

 Finally, returning to our time example, the remainder operator is extremely useful for doing conversions, say from seconds, to hours, minutes and seconds.
 If we start with a number of seconds, say 7684, the following program uses integer division and remainder to convert to an easier form.
 Step through it to be sure you understand how the division and remainder operators are being used to compute the correct values.

 .. codelens:: ch02_19_codelens